-When you want to keep Baby clean, you have to stay pretty involved in his activities.
-That’s great, and Baby will need your guidance a lot of the time, whether he&;s eating or painting a picture.
-Sometimes though, it can be equally beneficial to let him take control of the situation.
-Letting him use a spoon without your help or blend colors without your artistic direction is sure to make a mess, but it’s also going to help Baby learn to do things on his own.
+When you want to keep Baby clean, you have to stay pretty involved in their activities.
+That’s great, and Baby will need your guidance a lot of the time, whether they&;s eating or painting a picture.
+Sometimes though, it can be equally beneficial to let them take control of the situation.
+Letting them use a spoon without your help or blend colors without your artistic direction is sure to make a mess, but it’s also going to help Baby learn to do things on their own.

-It’s an awesome feeling to watch your little one do something by himself for the first time, and once he masters one thing, he will be more confident in trying other things.
-“Master” here can have a loose definition, but if 40% of his dinner makes it into his mouth, let’s call that a win!
+It’s an awesome feeling to watch your little one do something by themself for the first time, and once they master one thing, they will be more confident in trying other things.
+“Master” here can have a loose definition, but if 40% of their dinner makes it into their mouth, let’s call that a win!

 Baby might be healthier

 Parents who are okay with an art supply mess might still be a little anxious about letting a toddler loose in the backyard, which is understandable.
 The unknown germs or bugs lurking in dirt and mud can be scary, but germs can be good for Baby!
-The research is still a little muddy itself, but allowing your child to play outside, get a little messy, and interact with different bacteria and allergens can help his body build up immunities and potentially protect against allergies in the future.
+The research is still a little muddy itself, but allowing your child to play outside, get a little messy, and interact with different bacteria and allergens can help their body build up immunities and potentially protect against allergies in the future.

 This appears to be most true in the first year of life, but playing outside and getting physical activity will have benefits for all of Baby‘s life.
 There’s no need to use mud as a face mask or forgo hand-washing practices, but a little dirt won’t hurt Baby‘s health and might actually help it!